 But they take on an appealing shape, and the soft crunch of the walnuts with the tart-sweet of the dried cranberries makes them really addictive.

-1 cup semisweet chocolate (you can use chips or chop a baking bar.
-Find vegan chocolate chips here.)
+- 2 cups semisweet chocolate (you can use chips or chop a baking bar)

 1. You can use a microwave or the stovetop to melt chocolate.
+Melt chocolate in a small pan over low heat, stirring constantly.
 Microwave instructions: Place chocolate in a microwave-safe bowl.
 Microwave on high 30 seconds.
 Stir well and microwave 30 seconds more.
 Stir until chocolate melts.

 Enjoy!
 (It can be tough, but try not to eat them all yourself — they’re not that healthy!)

 Do you have favorite easy recipes for holiday treats?
-Every try making homemade chocolates?
+Please share!

-Pin to save this homemade chocolates recipe for later!
+Pin to save this easy homemade chocolates recipe for later!